 Mike shouted.
 The guy ran.
 Then Mike ran, too.
 I watched the thief dive through a hole in a chain-link fence, hop in a car and peel off.
 Mike jumped in his own car and squealed off after him.

 It was a classic Miami moment: sunshine, water, palm trees, a thieving punk and a car chase.

 Mike never caught the guy.
 I felt bad for him.
 But this journey had finally become an adventure.

 I got back in the canoe and paddled south, a little on edge now.
 I stopped to eat grilled snapper at a waterside shack on Calle Ocho.
-The food was terrible, but there was beer, loud music and pretty waitresses in tight pants.
+The food was terrible, but there was beer, loud music, and pretty waitresses.
 A perfect spot, I thought, for a canal man fresh from a heist.

 But the sun was setting and I didn’t want to run into another canal pirate after dark.
 So I moved on quickly and found a small wooded area just east of the Palmetto Expressway.

 I pulled the canoe up a steep bank and settled down for the night.
 Fifteen minutes later, the raccoons found me.
 First there was one and then were three.
 I stomped my feet and shined a flashlight in their eyes, but they kept coming.
 One climbed a tree and screamed at me from above.
 I wondered if this was the ancient curse of the burial mound manifesting itself.

 I moved to a clearing in the trees.
 I used my backpack to prop myself up in the canoe and spent the night hurling rocks at shadows.